grabbeh/mg-paginator/README.md

 mg-paginator
 ============

-A directive to make paginating content in your Angular.js application much easier (hopefully).
+A directive to make paginating content in your Angular.js application easier (hopefully).

 **Sample use**